cozy-labs/cozy-dev-docs/source/index.md

 Welcome to the **Cozy Developer Space**.

-Here you’ll find everything you need to understand Cozy technically and to develop applications and konnectors.
+Here you will find everything you need to understand Cozy technically and to develop applications and konnectors.

-The **technical level required** to read and understand this documentation is not over 9,000; you’ll roughly have to:
+The **technical level required** to read and understand this documentation is not over 9,000; you will roughly have to:

  * Understand how the web works (both **client** and **server** side)
  * Read/Write **JavaScript**, **HTML** and **CSS**